asgardeo/asgardeo-auth-react-sdk/README.md

 ## Try Out the Sample Apps

+Follow this guide to try out the sample app curated by Asgardeo.
+If you want to integrate Asgardeo for your own app, follow [this guide](#getting-started).

 ### 1. Create an Application in Asgardeo

 Before trying out the sample apps, you need to create an application in **Asgardeo**.